Mentored Research Opportunities

 Mentor: Lisa Cleckner

 Minimum Qualifications: Passion for learning more about the Finger Lakes watersheds and threats to water quality.
-Willingness to contribute as an individual while being part of a team of students, staff and scientists to complete hands-on field and lab work.
+Willingness to contribute as an individual while being part of a team of students, staff and scientists completing hands-on field and lab work.

 Preferred Qualifications: Completion of science and environmental studies classes.
 Experience with Excel, data analysis, data presentations.
 Interest in working with broad stakeholder groups across the Finger Lakes region and New York State, including policy makers, community scientists, educators, watershed associations.